-Here at GCAMP we're constantly promoting the value of internships and apprenticeships as mutually beneficial endeavors.
-It's easy to understand why they work, but it never gets old hearing real-world success stories about how this arrangement can have a profound affect on the next generation of manufacturers.
+Here at GCAMP, we're constantly promoting the value of internships and apprenticeships as mutually beneficial endeavors.
+It's easy to understand why they work, but it never gets old hearing real-world success stories about how this arrangement can have a profound effect on the next generation of manufacturers.
 This month we're pleased to spotlight Quinn Robinson's story.

 Quinn Robinson: The Value of Going Beyond the Core Curriculum

-Learning about making a product and producing that product are like night and day.
+Learning about making a product and producing that product is like night and day.
 No matter how hard a district tries, a school is still a school and sadly, it doesn't have the capabilities that a manufacturing facility has.
-While BIG KAISER does not have a production floor at its Hoffman Estates facility, their showroom still replicates the environment perfectly.
+While BIG DAISHOWA does not have a production floor at its Hoffman Estates facility, its showroom still replicates the environment perfectly.
 Interning there gave me an up-close opportunity to see what working in manufacturing is like.

-For example, in class you never hear about setting up new machines, or the maintenance that machines require.
-In class you do not get to experience what happens when something goes wrong, and the steps taken to fix it.
-In class you do not get to go through the design process for a part that takes weeks to design.
-It depends on where you intern, but at BIG KAISER I was able to help solve problems and contribute.
-In class you miss a certain level of fun and entertainment that comes with hands-on experience in a real engineering setting, too.
-It is not all seriousness in the workplace.
-There are company celebrations, breaks and other opportunities that let you socialize and get to know your co-workers.
+For example, in class, you never hear about setting up new machines, or the maintenance that machines require.
+In class, you do not get to experience what happens when something goes wrong, and the steps that are taken to fix it.
+In class, you do not get to go through the design process for a part that takes weeks to design.
+It depends on where you intern, but at BIG DAISHOWA I was able to help solve problems and contribute.
+In class, you miss a certain level of fun and entertainment that comes with hands-on experience in a real engineering setting, too.
+It is not all serious in the workplace.
+There are company celebrations, breaks, and other opportunities that let you socialize and get to know your co-workers.
 Even when working, it can be fun.
-I worked on a ridiculously complex Workholding device with my mentor, Nick Jew, research and development engineer at BIG KAISER, and we had a lot of laughs as we tried to find a practical solution for the device.
+I worked on a ridiculously complex Workholding device with my mentor, Nick Jew, a research and development engineer at BIG DAISHOWA.
+We had a lot of laughs as we tried to find a practical solution for the device.

-At school they showed us a video about tolerances and how important they are, but at BIG KAISER I learned why.
+At school, they showed us a video about tolerances and how important they are, but at BIG DAISHOWA I learned why.
 For example, one of their customers uses machined parts for airplanes.
 I thought to myself, "Okay.
 When I fly, I do not want the parts of that airplane to be ‘just okay’ in how they were machined."
-BIG KAISER taught me the importance of being patient because they care about getting everything right.
+BIG DAISHOWA taught me the importance of being patient because they care about getting everything right.
 You must think about what you're doing and how you're doing it.
-That's something that I couldn't do in school and it is knowledge that I can take to college or my first place of work.
+That's something that I couldn't do in school; it is the knowledge that I can take to college or my first place of work.